-I design new ways of using high-dimensional datasets for modeling and perturbing biological systems.
-In particular, I'm interested in how machine learning and graph based data representations can inform better experiment design for discovering new medicines.
+I design new ways of using high-dimensional datasets for modeling biological systems.
+In particular, I'm interested in how machine learning can inform better experiment design for discovering new medicines.

 I'm currently a PhD student at Stanford University advised by Jure Leskovec and Stephen Quake.